luchachen/abootimg/README.md

 If abootimg has to write to a block device (-u and --create), some sanity check are performed:

-	* you oviously need read/write access to the block device (so use su, sudo, ...)
+	* you need read/write access to the block device,

-	* the actual partition must not be identified as containing a valid filesystem as recognised by blkid library.
-Specifically, it cannot contains a ext2/3 filesystem (this avoids you to ovewrite your root filesystem by mistake)
+	* the actual partition must not be identified as containing a valid filesystem as recognised by blkid library (specifically, it cannot contains a ext2/3 filesystem -- this avoids overwriting the root filesystem accidentally),

-	* the updated/created boot image has to be same size than the block device you try to write on.
+	* the updated/created boot image has to be same size as the block device you try to write on,

-	* in case of update, the current boot partition has to contain a valid Android Boot Image.
+	* if abootimg is in update mode , the current boot partition has to contain a valid Android Boot Image.

-Failing any of these tests will abort the operation on block device.
+Failing any of these tests will abort the operation on the block device.

 It's by definition more risky to manipulate block device, as a bad manipulation can as bad manipulation can make your system unbootable if you